Trending

 • The Hong Kong Monetary Authority (HKMA) confirmed that no licensed stablecoins have been issued yet.

-• Scammers are promoting tokens labeled 'HKDAP' and 'HSBC' to mislead investors.
+• Fraudulent tokens are using the names 'HKDAP' and 'HSBC' to mislead investors.

-• The warnings come as Hong Kong prepares for its first regulated stablecoin launches.
+• The warning comes as Hong Kong prepares for its first regulated stablecoin launches.

 Takeaway